Troubleshooting & Fixes

 - Clear your browser’s Cookies and Cache

-In order to improve the speed of your Internet connection, these instructions guide you through setting your web browser to use the ResTek Proxy.
+In order to improve the speed of your Internet connection, these instructions guide you through disabling the proxy.
 If you are using these instructions to troubleshoot your connection, you should open your web browser and attempt to visit a website once you have saved your changes.

-- Go to Start > Control Panel > Internet Options.
+- Go to Control Panel > Network and Internet > Internet Options.

 - Select the Connections tab.